 Health Indicator Report of Prediabetes

-Prediabetes rates for male and female were comparable to the state rate.
+Prediabetes rates for male and female were comparable to the state and national rates.

 NumeratorNumber of adults who have been told by a doctor they have prediabetes.

 Healthy People Objective D-16:Increase prevention behaviors in persons at high risk for diabetes with pre-diabetes

 U.S. Target: Not applicable, see subobjectives in this category

 Other ObjectivesHealthy People 2030 objectives: reduce the number of diabetes cases diagnosed yearly (D-01), reduce the proportion of adults who don't know they have prediabetes (D-02), and increase the proportion of eligible people completing CDC-recognized type 2 diabetes prevention programs (D-D01).

 How Are We Doing?The Centers for Disease Control and Prevention (CDC) estimates that about one-third of U.S. adults (aged 20 and over) have prediabetes.
 Most people with prediabetes do not know they have it.
 The Utah Department of Health (UDOH) has been working to increase awareness of prediabetes.
 In 2013, 5.8% of adults reported they had been told by a health care provider that they had prediabetes (crude rates).
 Data collected in 2018 (Behavioral Risk Factor Surveillance System) showed this percentage increased to 9.5% (crude rates).
 While this increased rate may be partly due to a true increase, it likely reflects the increased awareness by providers and patients.